ay-lab/Soffritto/README.md

 --test_chromosomes 9 \
 --pred_file ./predictions/${CELL_LINE}_chr9_pred_intra_cell_line.npy
 ```
 where ${CELL_LINE} is one of H1, H9, HCT116, mESC, and mNPC.
 Omit chromosomes 20, 21, and 22 for the mouse cell lines (mESC and mNPC) in the --train_chromosomes flag.
 This will create a directory called predictions and output a predicted 16-fraction replication timing heatmap for chromosome 9.
-The predicted
+The predicted .npy file is a (bins x S phase fraction) matrix with rows normalized to sum to 1 just like the label files.

 To reproduce the LOCLO predictions, run:
 ```